GradientCrux/basic_sql_interview/README.md

         ![ERD](./diagrams/max_apple_price.png)

-2) Look at the details for so_nnumber = 1237.
+2) Look at the details for so_number = 1237.
 Notice there is only one line item, but it has been updated.

     ![ERD](./diagrams/duplicated_lines.png)